 Now, we cannot be certain about what exactly went down here, since it's Bethesda doubly so.
 However, if these versions indeed only differ in whether they have Denuvo onboard, one cannot but wonder how large will Denuvo have to get to cope with the threat of piracy.

-Much has been said about the unwanted effects Denuvo's anti-tamper tech has had on different games, and the fact that it punishes paying customers in an attempt to solve piracy, but developers still seem to trust the method.
+Much has been said about the Denuvo's anti-tamper tech has had on different games, and the fact that it punishes paying customers in an attempt to solve piracy, but developers still seem to trust the method.